blakeb211/gl0/readme.txt

-models being loaded from disk more than once
+finish opengl lighting section

-	** change load_model_from_desk to load a mesh instead of an object
+models being loaded from disk more than once --> refer to level-mesh-entity-pseudocode.txt

-finish game-ready camera movement
+get camera movement similar to how it'll be in the game

 Add player model and camera follows player
 Cube positions should be part of level